fvilmos/shape_color_position_detection/README.md

 </p>

 3. Train and test the DNN.
 After ~400 steps the network reaches about 93% accuracy on position prediction, 85% for shape, and 88% on colors.
+Take a look at the 'data' folder for better training results.

 <p align="center">
   <img src="./info/test.png" alt="" width="1024"></a>